Leet: Owned and pwned

 Owned and pwned (generally pronounced /pəʊnd/ POHND) both refer to the domination of a player in a video game or argument (rather than just a win), or the successful hacking of a website or computer.
 It is a slang term derived from the verb own, meaning to appropriate or to conquer to gain ownership.
 As is a common characteristic of leet, the terms have also been adapted into noun and adjective forms, ownage and pwnage, which can refer to the situation of pwning or to the superiority of its subject (e.g., "He is a very good player.
 He is pwnage.").

-The term was created accidentally by the misspelling of own due to the keyboard proximity of the and keys.
+The term was created accidentally by the mistyping of own due to the keyboard proximity of the and keys in QWERTY and QWERTY-like keyboards.
 It implies domination or humiliation of a rival, used primarily in the Internet-based video game culture to taunt an opponent who has just been soundly defeated (e.g., "You just got pwned!").
 In 2015 Scrabble added pwn to their Official Scrabble Words list.

 Pr0n

 Pr0n is slang for pornography.
 This is a deliberately inaccurate spelling/pronunciation for porn, where a zero is often used to replace the letter O. It is sometimes used in legitimate communications (such as email discussion groups, Usenet, chat rooms, and Internet web pages) to circumvent language and content filters, which may reject messages as offensive or spam.
 The word also helps prevent search engines from associating commercial sites with pornography, which might result in unwelcome traffic.
 Pr0n is also sometimes spelled backwards (n0rp) to further obscure the meaning to potentially uninformed readers.
 It can also refer to ASCII art depicting pornographic images, or to photos of the internals of consumer and industrial hardware.

 Prawn, a spoof of the misspelling, has started to come into use, as well; in Grand Theft Auto: Vice City, a pornographer films his movies on "Prawn Island".
 Conversely, in the RPG Kingdom of Loathing, prawn, referring to a kind of crustacean, is spelled pr0n, leading to the creation of food items such as "pr0n chow mein".